About the BA (Hons) Professional and Creative Writing programme

 Learning & Teaching Methods

-Students will need to attend university two days a week.
-They will also need time for self-directed study and assessment completion, which can be done at home or at university to suit individuals’ commitments and preferences.
+Students will need to attend college two days a week.
+They will also need time for self-directed study and assessment completion, which can be done at home or at college to suit individuals’ commitments and preferences.

 In many larger universities, lectures to hundreds of students are a common delivery method, however our format is a lecture-seminar hybrid where you will be a part of a smaller group of students, involved directly in creative and academic exercises – this is known amongst education specialists to be one of the most effective ways to learn and develop as a writer.